vjoshy/ATQ_Surveillance_Package/README.md

 incrementally before or after an optimal date were penalized for lack of timeliness.

-This ATQ package will allow users to perform simulation studies and evaluate ATQ & FAR based metrics from them.
+This DESA package will allow users to perform simulation studies and evaluate ATQ & FAR based metrics from them.
 The simulation study will require information from census data for a region such as distribution of number of household members, households with and without children,